kris701/PDDLSharp/README.md

 PDDLDecl declaration = new PDDLDecl(...);
 IPlanValidator validator = new PlanValidator();
-validator.Verify(plan, declaration);
+validator.Validate(plan, declaration);
 ```
-The validator will throw an exception if it cannot verify a given plan.
+The `Validate(...)` method returns true if the plan is valid, false otherwise.

 # Supported Requirements
 PDDLSharp supports a large set of requirements, all the way up to PDDL 2.2: